-Pre-orders for Panic’s Playdate handheld will open on July 29th – TechCrunch
+Preorders for Panic’s Playdate handheld open July 29 – TechCrunch

-Playdate, the adorable whimsy-and-nostalgia-box/handheld game system built by Panic (with some help from Teenage Engineering), has taken one more big step toward reality: it has an official pre-order date.
+Playdate, the adorable whimsy-and-nostalgia-box/handheld game system built by Panic (with some help from Teenage Engineering), has taken one more big step toward reality: it has an official preorder date.
 And it’s soon!

-The company announced this morning that pre-orders for the handheld will go live on July 29th at 10 a.m pacific.
+The company announced this morning that preorders for the handheld will go live on July 29th at 10 a.m.
+Pacific.

 Looking to get one from the first batch?
 Here’s the other stuff you need to know: